markosirec/ad-explorer/README.md

 */api/items/item-id/4/action/children*

-Something like an associative array if you wish.
+Like an associative array if you wish.
 This seemed way to cumbersome so I decided on a design that could be hackable upwards.
 In the end we are dealing with folders so every time I remove the last part of the URI it should take me one step up the tree.
 This seemed logical in the end.
 Yet the URI also has to be short and to the point!

 The end result is a URI design like this: